Our mission in a nutshell

 At Worldview Journeys, we work across three interconnected layers that together form a coherent body of work.
 Each enables the next.

-We bring a worldview perspective to the crises of our time — a way of seeing that reaches beneath the surface of contested issues to the deeper layers where meaning, values, and foundational assumptions live.
-This lens makes visible what remains invisible to conventional analysis, revealing why so many well-intentioned responses fall short and opening up new possibilities for understanding and action.
+We bring a worldview perspective to the crises of our time, enabling us to reach beneath the surface of contested issues to the deeper layers where meaning, values, and foundational assumptions live.
+By zooming out (recognizing the different perspectives on a certain issue) and digging deeper (surfacing the underlying assumptions and beliefs), this lens makes visible what remains invisible to conventional analysis.

-With this lens, we engage concrete societal challenges — from polarization and democratic renewal to sustainability transitions, education, and the future of organizational and institutional culture.
+With this lens, we engage societal challenges — from polarization and democratic renewal to sustainability transitions and the future of organizational culture.
 Together with academic partners, civic institutions, and organizations, we investigate how worldview dynamics play out in specific contexts and develop innovative approaches that intervene at the level where transformation becomes possible.

-From this research emerge concrete tools others can use: the empirically validated Worldview Test, the Worldview Journey transformative learning program, the Stream-of-Consciousness dialogue practice, the Human Democratic Capabilities Meta-Map, and a growing international Facilitator Network.
-These tools put the lens and its insights into the hands of educators, facilitators, organizations, and engaged citizens — seeding wider cultural change.
+We translate this (action-)research into tools that others can use: the empirically validated Worldview Test, the Worldview Journey transformative learning program, the Stream-of-Consciousness dialogue practice, the Human Democratic Capabilities Meta-Map, and a growing international Facilitator Network, amongst others.

 Why we’re unique